Yoga emphasized for health and empowerment in Rural India

 Amrita SeRVe began its work in 2013 with seven focus areas: health, water & sanitation, education, agriculture, income generation, eco-friendly infrastructure and self empowerment.
 Interestingly, yoga acts as a bridge from health, the first basic goal, to self empowerment, a vision for a better future.
 How?

-“The way we decided to deal with this aspect was to assure people that they were making a good investment,” explains Gunavati, one of Amrita SeRVe’s yoga teachers.
+“The way we decided to deal with this aspect was to assure people that they were making a good investment,” explains Gunavati, a yoga instructor with Amrita SeRVe and AYUDH.
 “Our beginner program is a simple asana sequence that can be completed in 20 to 30 minutes.
 Time that would be otherwise spent sitting around and chatting or watching TV can be used to improve their mental and physical health.”

 Slowly but surely, people started to try it out.
 Now the emphasis is on AmritaCREATE’s tuition classes with school students.
 Yoga is included as a way to increase the children’s physical and mental faculties to the point where it can improve their grades.